Strengthening Global Export Control System

-To raise employees' awareness about compliance, we provided 23 training sessions for new employees, mid-career employees and others engaged in export control in FY2015 and 162 employees in total participated in the sessions.
+To raise employees' awareness about compliance, we provide training sessions for employees.
 We put some thought in training materials to make them easy to understand for employees.
 Furthermore, we provide mandate training for employees who will be assigned to overseas companies to raise their awareness of their leadership role in administrating export control in a region where they will work in order to "enhance a global export control system."

 Developing export control specialists

 To improve expertise of employees engaged in export control, Topcon Group recommends them to take a "certification exam on export control" held by the Center of Information on Security Trade Control (CISTEC).

 To share information on global trends and situations of export control in Topcon Group, we periodically hold export control promotion meetings to raise the awareness of employees within the group.
 To thoroughly practice export control in line with these changes, the information is shared and fed back internally.